.png)

 Florida employment tax nexus

-Employment tax nexus in Florida is straightforward: hiring any employee who performs work physically within the state creates immediate tax obligations, regardless of revenue or other activity levels.
+Employment tax nexus in Florida is straightforward: hiring any employee who performs work physically within the state creates tax obligations, regardless of revenue or other activity levels.

 Any employee working from a Florida location, whether full-time staff, part-timers, seasonal workers, or remote hires, establishes employment tax nexus.
 Temporary assignments count as well; a sales representative spending time in Florida can trigger withholding requirements for wages earned during that work period.